MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### OneDrive
 _Publisher: Accenture_

 The OneDrive connector crawls content from Microsoft OneDrive, traversing folders to find files.
 It generates a signature for each item to allow incremental updates of only changed items.
-Each file is submitted with its metadata (size, location, last accessed, and so on.) and access control lists.
+Each file is submitted with its metadata and access control lists.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/OneDrive+Connector)

 ### SMB File Share
 _Publisher: Accenture_

 The SMB connector crawls files and directories across shared drives.
 It generates a signature for each item to allow incremental updates of only changed items.
-Each file is submitted with its metadata (size, location, last accessed, and so on.) and access control lists.
+Each file is submitted with its metadata and access control lists.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/SMB+Connector)